stargate-rewritten/Stargate-ESR/README.md

 - Line 2: Destination Name [Optional] (Max 12 characters, used for fixed-gates only)
 - Line 3: Network name [Optional] (Max 12 characters)
 - Line 4: Options [Optional] :
-  - 'A' for always-on fixed gate
+  - 'A' for Always-on fixed gate
-  - 'H' for hidden networked gate
+  - 'H' for Hidden networked gate
-  - 'P' for a private gate
+  - 'P' for a Private gate
-  - 'F' for a free gate
+  - 'F' for a Free gate
-  - 'B' is for a backwards facing gate (You will exit the back)
+  - 'B' is for a Backwards facing gate (which exit you at the back)
-  - 'S' is for showing an always-on gate in the network list
+  - 'S' is for Showing an always-on gate in the network list
-  - 'N' is for hiding the network name
+  - 'N' is for hiding the Network name
-  - ''BROKEN'' 'R' is for random gates.
-These follow standard permissions of gates, but have a random exit location every time a player enters.
+  - 'R' is for always-on detached (Random) gates.

 The options are the single letter, not the word.
 So to make a private hidden gate, your 4th line would be 'PH'.